Chris56974/Pethreon/README.md

 ### Viewport Sized Typography

 It's common to use 62.5% for the root font size and rem for all the other font-sizes.
 This lets the user change their default font-size to something else, while your content still maintains the same proportions.
 However, I didn't do this because increasing the default font-size would force scrollbars in my application and I didn't want that.
 My decorative circles are positioned relative to the screen and I think it would look janky if they moved along with the scrollbar.
-I was even considering dropping rem completely for pixels but I ended up using viewport units instead (because I thought I would end up with less media queries which might not be true). sized typography because I think it can reduce the number of media queries.
-I learned that this actually breaks the user's ability to zoom (a staple in modern UX) but calc() can fix this.
+I was even considering dropping rem completely for pixels but I ended up using viewport units instead.
+I did this because I thought I would end up with less media queries, but I actually ended up with a ton of simple media queries to fit the specifications of my layout.
+I learned that viewport sized typography breaks the user's ability to zoom (a staple in modern UX) but luckily it looks like calc() can fix this.

 ## Attribution